calanais/osprey-hardware/docs/pages/videocreation.md

 tags: [documentation,diy]
 ---

-Notes on how to create the video
+Some notes on how to create the video